Carlos Gutiérrez (footballer, born 1990)

-Carlos Alberto Gutiérrez Armas (born 3 February 1990) is a Mexican professional footballer who plays as a defensive midfielder.
+Carlos Alberto Gutiérrez Armas (born 3 February 1990) is a former Mexican professional footballer who last played as a defensive midfielder for Chapulineros de Oaxaca.

 Club career

 Early career

 Gutiérrez was born in Guadalajara, Mexico and began playing football professionally for Club Atlas.
 He played as a defensive midfielder during his time in the team's youth system.
 He made his professional debut in 2009, and continued playing for the club until 2013.
 In 2011 Gutiérrez was loaned out to Croatia club HNK Rijeka, playing in ten matches and scoring one goal.
 He would return to Atlas that same year.

 América

 On 6 June 2013 it was announced that Gutiérrez was sold to América, recently crowned champions.